Cherreads

 What was this?

-Why did something about that smile , that ease , twist something inside his chest?
+Why did that smile - that ease - twist something in his chest?

 He didn't even like the guy.

-He shouldn't care who he met, who he smiled at, who made him laugh like that.
+It shouldn't matter who he talked to, who he smiled at, who made him laugh like that.

 "Pathetic.
 He can laugh with anyone he wants.
 None of my damn business."

-He turned around and started walking back.
+He turned and walked back.
 The drizzle thickened into rain, cold drops hitting his face.

-He dropped it near the door and sat on his bed, staring blankly at the window.
+He dropped it near the door and sat on his bed, staring at the window.

-The city outside blurred into streaks of rain and passing headlights.
+The city blurred into streaks of rain and passing headlights.

 "Why does it bother me?" he muttered under his breath.
 "What the hell is wrong with me?"

-It was close to midnight when I got back.
+It was close to midnight when Aveer got back.

-The streets were quiet, slick with rain, and for the first time in years, I actually felt… light.
+The streets were quiet, slick with rain, and for the first time in years, he actually felt… light.

-Shivi was easy to talk to, her laughter didn't come with judgment, her questions didn't feel like traps.
+Shivi had been easy to talk to.
+Her laughter didn't come with judgment, her questions didn't feel like traps.

-I hadn't realized how much I'd missed feeling normal until today.
+He hadn't realized how much he'd missed feeling normal until today.

-But the smile faded the moment I opened the door to the room.
+But the smile faded the moment he opened the door.

 The lights were off.
 The air felt heavier than usual.